Who are we? How did we meet?

-When I decided to start this podcast, it was obviously that I needed Brittany and her hilarious jokes, practical tips, and life perspective on the show.
-Brittany has played such a huge role in my life since I met her, and I know you will learn as much from her as I am!
+When I decided to start this podcast, it was obvious that I needed Brittany and her hilarious jokes, practical tips, and life perspective on the show.
+Brittany has played such a huge role in my life since I met her, and I know you will learn as much from her as I have!

 Want to learn more about us?

 Definitely listen to Episode 1: Introducing a Dragon that Ate My Ovary, a hilarious episode in which we introduce ourselves (and all of our health woes!) and talk about why we started this podcast.